magenta/magenta/magenta/models/arbitrary_image_stylization/README.md

 images, training takes only a few hours and it's a good test to make sure everything work well.
-Example of stylization results over a few training style images (for style images cobwebbed_0129.jpg, cobwebbed_0116.jpg, cobwebbed_0053.jpg, cobwebbed_0057.jpg, cobwebbed_0044.jpg from DTD dataset):
+Example of stylization results over a few training style images (on style images cobwebbed_0129.jpg, cobwebbed_0116.jpg, cobwebbed_0053.jpg, cobwebbed_0057.jpg, cobwebbed_0044.jpg from DTD dataset):